Language Learning Affiliate Programs: The Honest Guide (2026)

 Honest Program Breakdowns

-Copycat Cafe — Best for French Speakers-in-Training
+Copycat Cafe — Best for French and Spanish Learners

 Commission: 30% recurring—as long as they stay subscribed and you remain an active affiliate